prashant-raghava/Airflow-On-AKS/README.md

 ```
 kubectl get all -n ingress-nginx
 ```
-- Exposing Services using NGINX Ingress Controller
-Now that an ingress controller is running in the cluster, you will need to create services that leverage it using either host, URI mapping, or even both.
+- **Exposing Services using NGINX Ingress Controller**: Now that an ingress controller is running in the cluster, you will need to create services that leverage it using either host, URI mapping, or even both.
 Sample of a host-based service mapping through an ingress controller using the type “Ingress”:
 Use `airflow-ingress.yaml` file to configure ingress controller.
 Execute following command to expose service:
 ```
 > kubectl apply -f airflow-ingress.yaml -n airflow
 ```
-**Note:** *Make sure to use same namespace where we are creating airflow.
-Ingress controller is running in ingress-nginx namespace.*
+**Note:** *Make sure to use same namespace where we are installing airflow.
+Ingress controller is running in **ingress-nginx** namespace.*
 ## Final Step
 Now We will use `values.yaml` file to install airflow.
 In this file we will define everything we need to configure Airflow.
 You can get this file in respository.
 Execute the following command to install Airflow on AKS:
 ```
 helm upgrade --install airflow apache-airflow/airflow --namespace airflow -f values.yaml --debug --timeout 10m0s